Nowadays, men are swooning over blue pants and brown shoes.

 Oxford shoes make the most sense with a navy suit; they are perfectly traditional and conservative.

-It’s acceptable to take the formality down a notch with derby dress shoes, but you don’t want to go any less dressy with a navy suit.
+It’s acceptable to take the formality down a notch with derby dress shoes.

 To round out your ensemble and make the look complete, polish your suit off with a white dress shirt.